MostafaRamzySayedAhmed/BookStore/README.md

 # The Features
 * The Responsive, Simple & Classic Design.
-* Fully Responsive Dashboard for Admins to Make All CRUD Operations on All of the System Modules **(Users, Books, Categories, Sub-Categories & Carts)**.
+* Fully Responsive Dashboard for Admins to Make All CRUD Operations on Modules **(Users, Books, Categories, Sub-Categories & Carts)**.
 * The Admin Can Control the Activation of the Users' Accounts.
 * The User Can View Books in a Simple & Highly-Organized Manner.